 Evil walks among us.
 How have we come to such a pass?

 May we shed light in these times where shadows are seen more clearly than the sun itself.
-Walk in love.
-Please.
-Walk in love.

 Do not become that which you resist - Victor H. Anderson